-The Chairman informed the members in attendance that the Audit Committee proposed and recommended the re-appointment of Deloitte at the 13 April 2021 Audit Committee Meeting for the ensuing year.
-Ms. L Robinson proposed the adoption of the re-appointment of Deloitte which was seconded by Mr. N Simelane.
-The proposal was therefore adopted by the attendees and Deloitte was re-appointed for the ensuing year.
+The Chairman informed the members in attendance that the Audit Committee proposed and recommended the re-appointment of Deloitte at the 12 April 2022 Audit Committee Meeting for the ensuing year.
+No questions or concerns were raised and therefore the proposal to re-appoint Deloitte for the ensuing year were taken as adopted.